 Gasoline powered motor vehicles, including mopeds, scooters, and motorcycles, are to be parked, stored or driven only in designated areas (public lots and roads) and not in the housing community.
 Private vehicles are not permitted inside the housing community or on any unpaved surface at any time.
 Reckless or unsafe driving and/or not adhering to speed limits, parking zones, etc. on campus are prohibited.

 Students and student organizations are expected to comply with and respond appropriately to the reasonable and lawful requests of University officials in the performance of their duties.
 Students are expected to appear at conduct hearings to respond to allegations or testify as a witness when reasonably notified to do so.
 A failure to properly comply with or complete a sanction or obligation resulting from a conduct hearing or adjudication may also be considered failure to comply with an official request.

 Any person present on University premises or at off-campus University-sponsored functions who is in possession of a bag, purse, backpack, or any other container where contraband, weapons, alcohol, or any other prohibited substance could be contained is subject to search by a University official.
 This includes, but is not limited to, vehicles parked on University premises when there is reason to believe the vehicle contains any prohibited item.

-See the section on Sexual Misconduct/Title IX policy.
+The University prohibits sexual misconduct.
+For the complete policy see the section on Sexual Misconduct/Title IX policy.

 University facilities are intended for purposes as outlined in the University mission statement.
 Any solicitation should be reported promptly.
 Sales, solicitation and/or other business may not be conducted on campus or using campus facilities and technologies without prior written permission from the Dean of Students or his/her designee.
 This includes, but is not limited to, homes sales “parties,” sales activities using campus technologies and the internet, promotion of parties or outside vendors, and solicitation for involvement in pyramid-type businesses.